 This car seat comes in a wide variety of styles – including a fun cow print!

-If you are interested in a convertible car seat made by this brand, check out the Britax Marathon ClickTight model.
+If you are interested in a convertible car seat made by this brand, check out the Britax Marathon ClickTight or Boulevard model.
 It’s wider than this one but it could be a good fit for you.

 4. Maxi-Cosi Mico 30 Infant Car Seat With Base